tsawler/toolbox/readme.md

 - Post JSON to a remote service
 - Create a directory, including all parent directories, if it does not already exist
 - Create a URL safe slug from a string
-- InArray checks if a value exists in a slice
+- ContainsElement checks if a value exists in a slice
 - Creating a QUERY map from a SQL file

 ## Installation